-To create transparency on non-financial matters, PolyPeptide has prepared its report on non-financial matters for the financial year 2023 in accordance with art.
+To create transparency on non-financial matters, PolyPeptide has prepared its report on non-financial matters for the financial year 2024 in accordance with art.
 964b CO.

-The report on non-financial matters for the financial year 2023 comprises selected sections from PolyPeptide's Corporate Responsibility Report 2023 (as outlined in the section "Disclosures in accordance with art.
-964b Swiss Code of Obligations" of the Corporate Responsibility Report 2023) that contain the non-financial information required under art.
+The report on non-financial matters for the financial year 2024 comprises selected sections from PolyPeptide's Corporate Responsibility Report 2024 (as outlined in the section "Disclosures in accordance with art.
+964b Swiss Code of Obligations" of the Corporate Responsibility Report 2024) that contain the non-financial information required under art.
 964b CO.
+In accordance with the Swiss Ordinance on Climate Disclosure, the Corporate Responsibility Report 2024 also includes the Group's first Climate Report based on the Taskforce on Climate-related Financial Disclosure (TCFD) recommendations.

-The report on non-financial matters for the financial year 2023 further includes an independent practitioner's (BDO AG, Zurich), limited assurance report on selected non-financial information, including a selected set of performance metrics.
+The report on non-financial matters for the financial year 2024 further includes an independent practitioner's (BDO AG, Zurich), limited assurance report on selected non-financial information, including a selected set of performance indicators.